 Eton has a flourishing programme of volunteering activities in partnership with local schools, charities and other projects.
-These form an integral part of the co-curricular timetable of most pupils in C Block (Year 12) and are now increasingly available to boys in other blocks (year groups) as well.
+These form an integral part of the co-curricular timetable of most boys in C Block (Year 12) and are now increasingly available to boys in other Blocks (year groups) as well.

 boy hours are devoted to local volunteer work on average weekly.

 In addition to the C Block programme, other service activities take place at various times during the school year involving boys of all ages.
 For example, younger boys have participated in joint art projects with other schools with the support of our art department, and boarding Houses host activities such as senior citizen tea parties.
 Boys assist with the Eton Town Council’s litter picks, and also help with harvest donations and Christmas goodie bag deliveries.

 I gained a lot of patience, understanding of the most effective methods of teaching, empathy for my mentee, and practical skills as I improved my maths alongside him.Boy volunteer, maths mentoring

 Running alongside our volunteering activities is a broad programme of events, assignments and prize competitions that develop boys’ community awareness, social literacy and service ethos.
 These include Social Impact Society talks, workshops to help boys prepare for volunteering, and moments during the school year when boys are asked to reflect on their service, in terms of what they have given and how they have gained personally through the experience.